daco-tech/elasticman/README.md

 Usage: elasticman --delete <index_name>

 This option deletes the index with the defined name.
-It is the same as doing the curl to the API: 'curl -X DELETE "host:9200/<index_name>"'
+It is the same as running the curl to the API: 'curl -X DELETE "host:9200/<index_name>"'